slown1/XamDialogs/README.md

 Custom dialogs for picking dates and from simple lists for Xamarin.iOS

- * Closely resembles new style iOS 7+ AlertViews
+ * Closely resembles the new style iOS 7+ AlertViews
  * Customisable
  * Date and Picker view in alert dialog
- * Extentable, create your own custom dialogs
+ * Extendable - create your own custom dialogs
  * Styleable

 ## Attribution

-Inspired by, and partial ported to C# from, Objective-C project created by [planetexpress69](https://github.com/planetexpress69/MKInputBoxView)
+Inspired by, and partially ported to C# from, Objective-C project created by [planetexpress69](https://github.com/planetexpress69/MKInputBoxView)